Giving a Windows XP account administrator rights

-- Click the user account you wish to grant administrative rights to.
+- Click the user account you want to grant administrative rights.

 - Click the + next to Local Users and Groups or double-click it.
 Note: If you cannot access this section it's likely you do not have administrator rights to the computer.